Sword Art Online: Alicization

 Sword Art Online: Alicization is the third season of the Sword Art Online anime television series based on the light novel series written by Reki Kawahara and illustrated by abec.
 It was produced by A-1 Pictures and directed by Manabu Ono.
 It covers the first part of the "Alicization" arc and adapts from the novel's ninth volume, Alicization Beginning, to the fourteenth volume, Alicization Uniting.
-The second part of the anime, titled Sword Art Online: Alicization – War of Underworld, adapts from the novel's fifteenth volume, Alicization Invading, to the eighteenth volume, Alicization Lasting.
+The second part of the anime, titled Sword Art Online: Alicization – War of Underworld, adapts the story from the novel's fifteenth volume, Alicization Invading, to the eighteenth volume, Alicization Lasting.
 While not covered in the light novels, Alicization takes place after Sword Art Online the Movie: Ordinal Scale, as it incorporates elements from the film not found in the novels.
 (Note: Such as Asuna's ring given to her by Kirito in the film or Kirito's friends using the Augma, which was introduced in the film.)

 The first part of the series premiered on October 7, 2018, and aired until March 31, 2019, with a one-hour world premiere airing in Japan, South Korea, the United States, Mexico, Australia, France, Germany, and Russia on September 15, 2018.
 The second part of the series premiered on October 13 and aired until December 29, 2019, with a recap episode summarizing the first part airing on October 6, 2019.
 The second half of the War of Underworld series was originally scheduled to premiere on April 26, 2020, but was delayed to air from July 12 to September 20, 2020, due to the COVID-19 pandemic.
 Aniplex of America's English-dubbed version aired on Adult Swim's Toonami programming block from February 10 until July 14, 2019, while the first cour of the second part of the series aired from January 19 until April 5, 2020.
 The second cour of the second part of the series premiered on Toonami on November 8, 2020.
 The series is available with multilingual subtitles on iQIYI in Southeast Asia.